JUNGYU-RIM1/transaction-test-rust/readme.md

 - The tx id of dispute is existed as deposit or withdrawal, but client is different => ignore dispute
 - Withdrawal when deposit log is not existed => ignore withdrawal
+- If withdrawal become disputed => only held and total are increased(consider that dispute is reverse transaction process)

 # TODO